Serious Illness Care

-We are grateful to be working alongside key leaders working together to improve serious illness care and the MOLST- POLST Program.
+Honoring Choices is grateful to be working alongside key leaders to improve serious illness care and the MOLST- POLST Program.
 Here's our progress to date.

 Governor Baker signs Bill to Authorize the State to Build a POLST Program and Registry